QCongDoris/Future_Portfolio_Pairs_Trading/README.md

 changes if necessary.

 ### 1.2.
 Data Wrangling
 The close price of stocks along with the future will be downloaded.
-The program will firstly check if there's any existing price data for the previous day saved in `data` folder.

-If so, these files would be imported to save the data downloading time.
-If no, the downloading procedure will be fully performed, and it would take around 3 minutes.
+It would take around 10 minutes, depending on your Internet connection.

 The downloaded/updated datasets will be saved in the `data` folder.